simplygreatwork/godsend/README.md

 ### Processing a sent message after another processor

 - In this example, processor "message-after" will execute after "message".
-- When you use multiple processors for a single request, the accepted patterns do not have to match exactly.
+- When you use multiple processors for the same request, the accepted patterns do not have to match exactly.

 ```javascript
 connection.process({